 Volunteer duties, to start, include cleaning and preparing the dock area and various small craft for the day.
 The Boathouse opens to the public at 10 a.m.
 At that time volunteers are expected to interact with the public, welcoming them and assisting them in getting on and off the water in our rowboats and sailboats.
 At the end of the day, 4 p.m., the volunteers help secure the area and the boats for the night.

-Planetarium volunteers have a lot of interaction with the public, and answer a wide range of visitor questions (about the Planetarium, the Museum, restrooms and water fountains, etc).
+Planetarium volunteers have a lot of interaction with the public, and answer a wide range of visitor questions (about the Planetarium, the Museum, restrooms, water fountains, etc).
 The primary tasks for Planetarium volunteers are:

-This program introduces beginners to the basics of sailing on our fleet of 12 JY15 and more than 50 Dyer Dhows.
-Each summer, volunteers get the exciting opportunity to work hands-on with students as they experience being on the water, often for the first time.
-Our volunteers are crucial to our programs as they are role models for our campers and the eyes and ears for our summer staff.
-Each class begins with a classroom “chalk talk” or lecture about that day’s activities, followed by activities on the Mystic River to practice sailing techniques lead by US SAILING-certified sailing instructors.
-Volunteers are the helping hands for the instructors, ready and willing to do whatever is asked in order to make the program run smoothly.
-This is a rain-or-shine program so be sure to check the weather the morning of and come prepared with foul weather gear.
+This program introduces junior volunteers to the background of running a sailing fleet of 12 JY15 and more than 50 Dyer Dhows.
+Each summer, volunteers get the exciting opportunity to get hands-on experience of being on the water.
+Each class begins with a classroom “chalk talk” or conversation about that day’s activities, followed by practicing sailing techniques led by US SAILING-certified sailing instructors on the Mystic River.
+Volunteers are the helping hands for the instructors, ready and willing to support the program, and help it to run smoothly.
+This is a rain-or-shine program so be sure to check the weather the morning of and come prepared with the correct gear.

 Interpretation junior volunteers can have a wide range of experiences depending on which exhibits or activities they are assigned.
 They will always work cooperatively with a staff member who is in charge of their station and will provide specifics about relevant maritime history.